 Also related to the Dark Brotherhood storyline in Skyrim is Cicero.
 At first he might seem a little too eccentric and more of an annoyance than a danger.
 Later however, you come across his journals, written largely when he was more mentally stable back in Cyrodiil.
 You track his frightening descent into madness, exaggerated by the decrepit state of the Brotherhood he held so dear, his obsession over being appointed Keeper, and eternally being haunted by his final kill: a jester.

 The developers of Skyrim have been critically lauded for building one of the most beautiful, interactive, vast worlds ever seen in video gaming, and rightly so.
 On another level however, the world of Skyrim can truly be quite nightmarish and dangerous, whether it be on the lonely northern snowfields or in a supposedly abandoned shack by the river.
-In its environment the game regularly generates and contrasts Nothing Is Scarier, Jump Scares, Hell Is That Noise, and many more tropes.
+In its environment the game regularly generates and contrasts Nothing Is Scarier, Jump Scares, and many more tropes.